Registering as an LLC: Everything You Need to Know

 - How voting will be handled by the LLC’s members.

 - How transference of LLC membership will be handled.

 - Structuring and running your LLC in a way that best suits you instead of being bound by your state’s default rules.

 - Strengthening limited liability by further defining the separation between the LLC and its members.

 - Avoiding future disputes amongst members by clearly defining how the LLC will be run.

 Some businesses may need to acquire permits and/or licenses before they can legally go into business.
 These may include an EIN (employer identification number), business license, zoning permit, or sellers’ permit.
 The U.S. Small Business Administration maintains information on all permits and licenses.

 If you need help registering as an LLC, you can post your legal needon UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.